The American Rescue Plan: Humanities Grantmaking

 Location: Ann Arbor, MI

-A grant program to deliver relief from the coronavirus pandemic to mid-career Black, Indigenous, and people of color filmmakers whose work on historical or humanities-focused documentary film projects was disrupted by the coronavirus pandemic.
+A grant program to deliver relief from the coronavirus pandemic to 36 independent documentary filmmakers who self-identify as Black, Indigenous, and whose work on humanities-themed projects was disrupted by the COVID-19 public health emergency.

 Host Institution: Firelight Media